10 FASCINATING FACTS ABOUT URBAN COYOTES

 Urban coyotes can create territories out of a patchwork of parks and green spaces

 While many urban coyotes make their homes in large parks or forest preserves, this isn’t the case in all situations.
 Urban coyotes don’t need one cohesive piece of green space like a single park or a single golf course to call home.
-They manage to make due with surprisingly small patches of hunt-able land woven together as a whole territory.
+They manage to make do with surprisingly small patches of hunt-able land woven together as a whole territory.

 Coyotes can thrive in a small territory if there is enough food and shelter, but if there isn’t — such as in sections of a city with only a handful of small parks, soccer fields, green spaces and the like — then they will expand the size of their territory to include enough places to hunt for food to sustain themselves.
 The size of an urban coyote’s range is dependent on the abundance of food and can be anywhere from two square miles to ten square miles or more.
 Urban coyotes tend to have smaller territory sizes than rural coyotes because there is so much more food packed into smaller areas, even if that area has only a few scattered parks.